onehoax/first_express_app/README.md

-Simple web application using express js.
+Simple web application using express js used to demo

+deploying a node application on AWS EC2.